euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Sequence to Sequence/Intro.md

 > image s2s
 > image s2sdetailed

-At the output of the decoder RNN theres is a layer that indicates which element from the vocabulary is chosen by analyzing the context and i
+At the output of the decoder RNN theres is a layer that indicates which element from the vocabulary is chosen by analyzing the outputs.

+> image s2s2
+> image logi

 ### Vocabulary